CiscoDevNet/appdynamics-terraform-ecs-fargate/README.md

 This project demonstrates how AppDynamics agents can be embedded into an existing ECS/Fargate setup using Terraform.

-Two primary considerations went into the design of this project:
+The primary considerations that went into the design of this project are:

 - Customers' existing container images and/or the image build process should be unaltered.
 - The deployment process must remain immutable.
+- Idempotency - customers should get the same instrumentation result even if the terraform config is applied multiple times.
+- AppDynamics access key must be stored and accessed from AWS secret manager, not as plaintext.

-To achieve both objectives, we leveraged on AWS CloudFormation's <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-dependson.html"> `DependsOn` </a> attribute:
+In addition, we leveraged on AWS CloudFormation's <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-dependson.html"> `DependsOn` </a> attribute to:

-- To dynamically acquire the AppDynamics agent image from DockerHub
+- Dynamically acquire the AppDynamics agent image from DockerHub.
+You may copy the image to your prefered registry.
 - Copy the content of the agent image into an ephemeral volume, then
 - Mount the shared volume into the main application's container at runtime.